gaoxinge/reinforcement-learning/README.md

 # reinforcement learning

-This repository provides code for the tutorial of reinforcement learning.
+This repository provides codes for the tutorial of reinforcement learning.

 ## content